How to Repair Large Wall and Ceiling Holes

 Use a drywall saw to cut from inside the hole, out to each corner of the square.
 Cut a bit past the pencil mark at each corner to be sure the new drywall patch will fit easily without forcing.

 Score the pencil lines around the hole with a sharp drywall knife.
 Cut just a bit outside the lines to keep the squared hole large enough for the new patch to fit easily.

-Snap the wallboard pushing it into the hole along the score lines.
-Cut completely through to the paper on the back side of the wallboard and remove the damaged pieces along each side of the squared hole.
+Snap off the sides of the damaged wallboard, pushing into the hole along the score lines.
+Cut through to the backing paper and remove the damaged pieces along each side of the squared hole.

 Hold each board against the squared hole and mark it with a pencil to indicate the edge of the hole.
 Make the mark so it will be visible when the board is held against the inside of the wall.

 Place the new piece of drywall over the new framing and attach it with screws.
 Use at least 4 screws, one at each corner and sink the heads below the surface of the drywall patch.